Oxygène: Background

 Their first two albums as well as their previous single were recorded on the label, Disques Motors, however they were not published there.
 Jarre released on Sam Fox Productions his debut experimental album Deserted Palace intended to be used in films and on television.
 It was created using the VCS 3 and RMI Keyboard Computer.
 In 1973 he composed the soundtrack for the French drama film Les Granges Brûlées (English: The Burned Barns).
 In its beginnings in the label, he was mainly dedicated to writing music and lyrics for other artists inside and outside the label from 1972 to 1975.
 The royalties received by Jean-Michel during his collaborations with Françoise Hardy, Gérard Lenorman and Patrick Juvet allowed him to purchase the ARP 2600, used in several of his collaborations with the French singer Christophe and solo works.

 In 1974, Jarre attended a conference on the analog synthesizer and the ARP 2600 at the TDF center in Issy-les-Moulineaux.
 It was carried out by radio and television engineers, and French musical instrument designer Michel Geiss.
-Later, Jarre contacts Geiss by phone to invite him to his private apartment, Geiss accepted and visited Jean-Michel's makeshift studio, where he had the ARP 2600, the Eminent 310 Unique, the VCS 3 and more.
+Later, Jarre contacted Geiss by phone to invite him to his private apartment, Geiss accepted and visited Jean-Michel's makeshift studio, where he had the ARP 2600, the Eminent 310 Unique, the VCS 3 and more.
 Shortly after meeting, Jarre and Geiss started working together during the recording of Jarre's next album.
 Geiss, who at that time worked as a maintenance technician at Barclay studios, advised Jarre on the purchase of instruments such as the RMI Harmonic Synthesizer at the Piano Center's music fair, and was in charge of the programming and recording of some of them.
-Later, Jarre managed to finance the purchase of different products like a Scully 8-track recorder and a mixture of Ampex 256 and 3M tape.
-In that same year, he composed the opening jingle for the A4 autoroute (also known as autoroute de l'Est), some media such as The Telegraph pointed out the rumors of the possible original incarnation of "Oxygène (Part IV)" in the jingle.
+Later, Jarre managed to finance the purchase of a Scully 8-track studio recorder and a mixture of Ampex 256 and 3M tape.
+In that same year, he composed the opening jingle for the A4 autoroute (also known as autoroute de l'Est), some media such as The Telegraph pointed out the possible original incarnation of "Oxygène (Part IV)" in the jingle.